 Talking about selling customer service emails, it is essential not to make them entirely promotional.
 The first and most vital rule – don’t start your message by selling your services or products, especially for new customers.
-Even if your brand is reliable and credible on the market, such type of email will look really suspicious and probably be marked as spam and deleted.
+Even if your brand is reliable and credible on the market, such type of email will look really suspicious.
+It will even probably be marked as spam and deleted.

 Foremost, you need to get acquainted with your new recipients and potential customers.

 So in your first message, you can be wholly dedicated to telling your brand`s story and, after that, ask what the сustomer wants – to find out more about the customer.
 Additionally, you can add the brand presentation and put links to blog articles, landing pages, testimonials, etc.

 Then, you need to provide customers with information on how your company can solve certain problems and make their lives easier in your own way.
 Talk more about benefits for customers, not features or benefits of your services or products on the market overall.